cryptolovers-tipbots/bitcore/packages/bitcore-node/docs/wallet-guide.md

 bitcoinregtest
 ```

-> If successful Bitcore logo should be blue and syncing blocks on mongod in the background
+> If successful Astracore logo should be blue and syncing blocks on mongod in the background

 ## How to Generate Blocks